LinArcX/e4_spec/README.md

 ![Demo](./assets/memento.jpg)

 ## Definitions
-- Time can divide into three era: _past_, _present_ and _future_.
+- In normal life we strongly believe that we should separate time into different categories: _past_, _present_ and _future_.
-- But era is more rebel that we can imagine.
+- But time is more rebel that we can imagine.
 So we should trap it in more short-period boundaries.
-I call those boundaries: **TimeBoxes**
+I call these boundaries: **TimeBoxes**
-- From this point you just see timeboxes.
-There are no opaque words like past, present and future.
 - For simplicity, we assumes each day is a separate TimeBox.
 - You want to plan for your next project?
 It takes 12 days?
-No problem. just reserve some hours for 12 days.
+No problem.
+Just reserve some hours of each day(Sequential or non-sequential) for 12 days.
-- In Every day(TimeBox), you define your expectations(Daily schedule) from that day and your experencies that you got from that day.
+- In the beginning of each day(or a night before), you define your expectations(Daily schedule)
+  - expectations can have **Priorities**.
+- At the end of day, you should should write which experiences did you get from that day.(outcomes)
+  - Experiences are treasures that you can use in your future days.
 - With this approach, you are forced to re-organize your mind every day!

-- At the end of day, you can write in experiences, which things you got from that day.
-They are your outcomes of that day.
-  They are treasures that you can use in your future days.
-- you can score every of your experinces from a number between 0 - 5.
-- Expectations can have **Priorities**.
+## Results
-- Past are just timeboxes that are less than today.
+- Past are just timeboxes that are less than current timebox.
-- **Experiences** are the outcome of timeboxes in the past.
+  - **Experiences** are the outcome of timeboxes in the past.(that you can use for your future timeboxes)
 - **Plans** are your filled future timeboxes.
-- **Wishes** are just your pure idea that you want to do in future.
-Wishes can be transfrom to **Plans** by assigning days to them.
+- **Wishes** are just your pure ideas that you wish to do in future.
+They can be transform to **Plans** if you just assign days to them.

+## Caveats
 - But time is not always manageable.
+Right?
 - You can get sick.
 There may be an earthquake in your city.
 Or any other accidents that are beyond your control.
 How deal with them?
+  - I call these things: **Accidents**.
-- So you should have **Buffers** in your timeboxes to deal with events.
+- So you should have **Buffers** in your timeboxes to deal with **Accidents**.
-- Assign a portion of your day to buffers.(something between 5% and 20% of day is reasonable)
+- Assign a portion of your day to buffers.(something between 5% and 20% of day is reasonable.
+It's up to you!)

 ## How use this approach?